-In summers when the mangoes and limes are calling out, sesame oil is used to prepare pickles to last the entire year.
+In summer when the mangoes and limes are calling out, sesame oil is used to prepare pickles to last the entire year.

 Groundnut oil also holds a revered place in Andhra Pradesh, Karnataka and Tamil Nadu kitchens.
 Some traditional dishes cannot even be conceived without the roasted flavour of groundnut oil in these homes.

 Coconut oil is synonymous with the state of Kerala.
 Keralites’ love for coconut in all forms is almost reverential.
 One whiff in a Malayali home and your palate starts tickling with the warmth of coconut oil.
 Through the controversy about its adverse health effects, Malayalis stood their ground, and now the verdict seems to have turned in its favour.
 Haven’t we all pined for those fried banana chips on diet cheat days?
 Today when some proponents of health look at a high-fat low-carbohydrate diet for weight loss, they point us towards coconut oil.
 A lot of research is underway for its uses in age-related ailments like dementia and Alzheimer’s.